georgenizharadze/Movie-Trailer-Website/README.md

 ## Running the code

 You have to have Python 3 installed for the code to function.
-You can run the `entertainment_center.py` file in the command line by issuing the command `python entertainment_center.py` command.
+You can run the `entertainment_center.py` file in the command line by issuing the `python entertainment_center.py` command.
 Note that you need to have the `fresh_tomatoes.py` and `media.py` files present in the project folder, as these modules are imported by the code.